Music in the Gardens

 Food & Drink

 RBG welcomes the use of personal assistive devices that allow visitors to enjoy our facilities and services.
-The Garden Music Nights stage is located in Hendrie Park, and is accessibly by paved pathways with a ~350m walk from the Hendrie Park Tunnel.
+The stage is located in Mitchell’s Field in Hendrie Park, and is accessible by paved pathways.

-For convenience RBG has a limited number of wheelchairs available for loan at the RBG Centre and Rock Garden Visitor Centre kiosks.
+For convenience RBG has a limited number of wheelchairs available for loan.
 Wheelchairs are available on a first come basis and may not be reserved in advance.
 It is recommended guests bring their own wheelchairs.

 Pets / Service Animals